kgsensei/BlooketHack/README.md

   - This could be caused by a system administrator blocking unknown executable files/applications from running, in which case I highly recommend using glixzzy's cheat instead.
 Though it may require some JS console experience.
 [Link Here](https://github.com/glixzzy/blooket-hack).

 ## Patch Notes:

+#### 10.23.21 Update
+- Thanks to Dumnersm for helping with an issue
+- Added GZip library as a dependancy
+- GZip was added to fix an issue while loading json data for some users

 #### 10.19.21 Update
 - Started working on more user friendly interface